raphael-blanchard/website-dev/iccv23_challenge_Mul.md

 To submit the estimated trajectory into the submission system, you can follow the steps listed below:

 1. Register a account in the [GradeScope](http://gradescope.com/) and log into the website.
-2. Click the right-bottom `Add Course` button and enter the course-entry code: `G2YGGB0`, Then you can find the `iccv-lii` courses in your GradeScope homepage.
+2. Click the right-bottom `Add Course` button and enter the course-entry code: `G2YGGB0`, Then you can find the `iccv-mul` courses in your GradeScope homepage.
-3. Click the `iccv-lii` course and you will see the assignment named `Trajectory-result-submission` in the dashboard.
+3. Click the `iccv-mul` course and you will see the assignment named `Trajectory-result-submission` in the dashboard.
 4. Click the assignment and upload your `sensor_fusion_track.zip` file.
 Also please remember to input the group name as the leaderboard name.
 Then click the upload button.
     - You should directly compress the estimated result files of the trajectories into a zip file, not the folder containing the result files.
 5. After around 1 minutes, you will see the APE and RPE result of your trajectory in the leaderboard.